 2. Preliminary Evaluation

-You will complete a blood test to determine whether you are compatible with the intended transplant candidate.
+If you pre-qualify, you will complete a blood test to determine whether you are compatible with the intended transplant candidate.
 (Or, for altruistic living donors, to test your blood type and to test for transmissible disease.)

 The transplant team will answer your medical questions and inform you of possible risks and benefits of living donation.